Riib11/SocialNetworks/done.md

 ## April 1 - April 5

+- emailed Eitan the csv for papers and authors networks adjacency matrices

-- email Eitan the papers=>keys mapping
+- emailed Eitan the papers=>keys mapping

-- redo that pairs matrix with properly parsed personsdata
+- redid that pairs matrix with properly parsed personsdata

 - created adjacency matrices for AuthorsNetork and PapersNetwork
   - they are indexed by the semantic scholar ids for both authors and papers